21 Tips For First-Time Thru-Hikers

 18. Prepare For Mental Fatigue

 There are lots of ways take mental breaks along the way that will keep you composed.
-Brief stints of reading, writing, photography, videography, music, and podcasts are common ways that thru-hikers take the edge off.
+Reading, writing, photography, videography, music, and podcasts are common ways that thru-hikers take the edge off.
 Everyone deals with mental challenges differently, so make sure to find a system that will work for you.

 Photo credit: Heather Eldridge (CleverHiker.com)